Skater Spotlight: Brad, 38

 "Getting outside onto the board again has given me a fresh feeling of being active and thrill seeking."

 Life stacked up.
 Work, pressure, parenting.
 The usual grind.
-Skating didn’t help him escape — it brought him back.
+Skating did not help him escape - it brought him back.

-“It gives me a break from the business to focus on myself.
-It’s time that’s mine.”
+"It gives me a break from the business to focus on myself.
+It is time that is mine."

 "I struggle with keeping my cool and not letting stress take over."

-Brad doesn’t front.
+Brad does not front.
 He knows it gets heavy, and he says it straight.
-Skating’s part of the reset now.
+Skating is part of the reset now.

 "Even ten minutes on the curb or a session with the boys helps."

-“Progression gives me something to look forward to.
-There’s no pressure with it.
-Just me and the board.”
+"Progression gives me something to look forward to.
+There is no pressure with it.
+Just me and the board."

-He’s not aiming to be a pro.
-He’s aiming to stay consistent.
+He is not aiming to be a pro.
+He is aiming to stay consistent.

-Right now, he’s learning to carve the bowl, frontside and backside, and build up to coping height.
-Roll-ins still mess with his head, but he’s working on it.
+Right now, he is learning to carve the bowl, frontside and backside, and build up to coping height.
+Roll ins still mess with his head, but he is working on it.

-“It’s not about being good.
-It’s about staying with it.”
+"It is not about being good.
+It is about staying with it."

-“Everyone I’ve met, no matter what they ride, has been mega friendly.”
+"Everyone I have met, no matter what they ride, has been mega friendly."

 The scene has shifted.
 More scooters now, but the energy is welcoming.
 His kids look up to everyone riding, no matter the wheels.